dbeaudoinfortin/M2EMavenAARPlugin/README.md

 # M2EMavenAARPlugin
-An Eclipse M2E Plugin for the Maven AAR Unpack Plugin
+This is an Eclipse M2E Plugin for the [Maven AAR Unpack Plugin](https://github.com/dbeaudoinfortin/MavenAARUnpackPlugin).